Home

 Beef Stroganoff Recipe

-You Can Count On It
+You Can Count on This Beef Recipe

-Famous Beef Recipe
+Favorite Restaurant Beef Recipe

 This Beef Stroganoff Recipe is one example of adopting ethnic dishes and making them your own.

-Beef Stroganoff is basically tender strips of beef and usually mushrooms cooked in a sour cream sauce.
-In Russia, Beef Stroganoff is usually served with (or on top of) french fries, or with mashed potatoes.
+In Russia, Beef Stroganoff is usually served with (or on top of) French fries, or with mashed potatoes.

 Many people I know use ground beef to make stroganoff.
 They do so because of the cost of beef and sometimes because it seems easier to prepare.
 And some of these same people and others substitute yogurt or some other product for the sour cream in order to reduce calories.